N3v1/QuickConvert/README.md

 </p>
 -->

 QuickConvert is a converter app built by the community, for the community, written entirely and unapologetically for macOS and iOS.
-Features include currency, measures, favourite most used measures, and more.
+Features include currency, measures, favourite most used measures, and many more.

 <!--
 <img width="1012" alt="github-banner" src="https://user-images.githubusercontent.com/806104/194004176-3143d19f-1ad9-449c-bd41-8c4f9998f44b.png">